colemickens/nixos-flake-example/README.md

 To fix these:
   * specify all remote imports in `flake.nix` instead of using `fetchTarball`
-    * TODO: example? example commit of what this looks like for `nixpkgs-wayland`
+    * the config in this repo shows an example of using the overlay from `nixpkgs-wayland`.
     * TODO: investigate `getFlake` vs  passing `inputs` in `specialArgs`

 ## Example NixOS Config with optional Flake support